gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python-1.md

 Of course, these stubs aren't adding any real value as they have no type annotations that weren't present in the original code.
 So now let's look at adding more types.

 First, let's just infer types from the right-hand-side values.
-The code below will do that for assignment statements, converting them from `Assign` nodes to `AnnAssign` nodes:
+The code below will do that for assignment statements, converting them from `Assign` nodes to `AnnAssign` nodes, using the type of the object on the right-hand side to determine the inferred type:

 ```python
     @staticmethod